S0nter/Sledilka/README.md

 ## Gallery
 ![Sledilka](/gallery/Interface.png)

-## 1.2.6
+## 1.2.8

 ### Changes
- - Added information in tray
- - Added color chaning feature
+ - Using loguru instead of prints
- - Fixed hibernation on linux
+ - Fixed translations and english placeholder
- - It can be hidden on boot (setting)
+ - Fixed bug with translations after compilation (fixed restart function)
- - Fixed "Time limit" width
+ - Fixed startup notifications
- - Backend of saving settings improved (now the same names for shutting down should work)

 ## How to use?
 ### Install python packages